GeorgeBoulton/Infotrack/README.md

 ## Building and Running

 Clone or download the project, open the .sln file and build it.
-The project than then be debugged using Visual Studio.
+The project can then be debugged using Visual Studio.

+Enter your search term and filter URL to find out where the filter URL appears in the top 100 searches.